jessicaxiejw/adaptive_throttler/README.md

 # Can the package only be used for handling HTTP requests?
 No.

-Even though the package was originally created for keeping track of throttle limits for different hosts.
-It is designed to be generic for any types of throttling.
+Even though the package was originally created for keeping track of throttle limits for different hosts, it is designed to be generic for any types of throttling.
 For example, you can use it for rate limiting a database's read and write per user.
 The key will be the user name.